wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 The `RootView.Dependencies` type is the combination of its child view dependency types, and each child dependency type is the combination of that child's children's dependency types, and so on.
 As a result, the `RootView.Dependencies` type contains all of the dependency requirements for the entire app in a single parameter.

-Depending on your app's requirements there may be some hurtles to overcome when using this approach, especially with respect to app startup speed, memory use, and asynchronously loaded dependencies.
+Depending on your app's requirements there may be some hurdles to overcome when using this approach, especially concerning app startup speed, memory use, and asynchronously loaded dependencies.
 However, none of these issues are insurmountable.
 All in all, the CPDI approach to dependency injection is a proven solution that does not require any third-party dependency injection libraries.
 It is a great option when considering how to share your observable repositories across your app.

 ## Up Next